35 Interesting Facts About China

 14. The UNESCO-listed Forbidden City in Bejing is China’s largest and best-preserved collection of ancient buildings.
 It was built between 1406 and 1420, has over 900 buildings and receives around 16 million annual visitors.

-15. The Chinese New Year is an annual 15-day festival that begins with the new moon that occurs sometime between January 21 and February 20 according to Western calendars.
+15. The Chinese New Year is an annual 15-day festival that begins with the new moon and occurs sometime between January 21 and February 20, according to Western calendars.

 Chinese New Year decorations in Beijing